COMP0016-Team6/user-manual/docs/clinicians.md

 ### Show Weight

-If tick the checkbox `Show Weight`, the dashboard will display the change of patient's body weight changes over time in a blue line on a new graph.
+To display the weight graph, tick the `Show Weight` box.
+A separate weight against time graph will be shown in the blue line below the original graph.

 ![Clinicians Patient Dashboard Show Weight](img/clinicians/show_weight.png)

 ### Patient Feedback

-Just hover on the point of the graph to see the percentage difference of received and target feed and click on it to give the clinician timely feedback at the specific time.
-In the future, the feedbacks are significant evidence to make new treatments plans.
+Hover on the point of the graph to see the percentage difference of received and target feed and click on it to give the clinician feedback at the specific time.
+In the future, the feedbacks can be helpful to make better-suited treatment plans for patients.

 ![Clinicians Patient Dashboard Hover](img/clinicians/hover.png)